-Both types of practitioners often develop systems for the sake of developing a system—not to address some personally meaningful problem they’re very motivated to solve: Great tool-makers are often not great tool-users, and vice-versa.
+Both types of practitioners often develop systems for the sake of developing a system—not to address some personally meaningful problem they’re very motivated to solve: Tool-makers usually lack connection to a serious context of use.
 The insights drawn from such systems are generally quite weak: Effective system design requires insights drawn from serious contexts of use.

 This insight is particularly important in the development of Tools for thought.

 More on how to achieve insight through making: